Dale Tryon, Baroness Tryon: Marriage

 An active socialite described by family and friends as having "tremendous joie de vivre," within two weeks of arriving in England she had met Anthony Tryon, 3rd Baron Tryon (1940–2018), who was a member of Prince Charles's inner circle.
 Even though she had met the Prince of Wales briefly in 1966 at a school dance in Victoria, it was through her husband that she got to know him.
 Dale and Anthony married in 1973 in the Chapel Royal at St James's Palace, and had four children: Zoë (born 1974), Charles (born 1976), and twins Edward and Victoria (born 1979).
 She and Prince Charles both enjoyed fly fishing, which they undertook regularly, and he publicly described Kanga as "the only woman who ever understood me."

+After divorcing her husband, Anthony Tryon, Kanga was also out of the Prince's inner circle.
+According to Tina Brown's book The Palace Papers, Prince Charles released a statement in 1997 which declared that he was in touch with Kanga "once or twice a year" but they were no longer the closer friends they had once been.

 Businesses

 Tryon started her career in late 1960s by working as a reporter for The Australian Women's Weekly.
 In 1969 she moved to the UK and worked in the London office of the same magazine.
 In 1970s, she briefly worked as a fashion agent for an American designer in the UK.
 In 1983, Dale started a fashion business called Kanga, located in Beauchamp Place, Knightsbridge.
 Having persuaded Diana, Princess of Wales to wear a Kanga dress to the Live Aid concert, Kanga quickly became a favourite of the Sloane Ranger set and became a successful international business.
 Dale lived in both London and Lord Tryon's family home, the 18th-century Manor House at Great Durnford, near Salisbury.
 From the early 1980s her clothes were sold in shops in England, America, Australia, France and Spain, and her own boutique in Knightsbridge was later joined by branches in Salisbury, Hong Kong and Dublin.
 Both "Kanga" and her couture line named "The Dale Tryon Collection" were very successful.